noefforted/lengaburu_family_tree/README.md

 - **`src/core/`**: Contains utility modules like `seeder.py` (to initialize the tree with default data) and custom exceptions.
 - **`tests/`**: Contains unit tests to ensure the correctness of the application.

+## Role of Each Script

+To keep the code clean and professional, I separated the responsibilities as follows:

+- **`main.py`** (The Entry Point)
+It acts as the "receptionist."
+It handles file input/output and system errors (like file not found).
+It doesn't know how families work; it only knows how to read lines and print results.
+- **`src/models/person.py`** (The Data Entity)
+This is the core building block.
+It stores the data for one individual.
+Its most important job is maintaining data integrity—for example, making sure that if a child is added, both the mother and the spouse (father) are updated as parents.

+- **`src/models/family_tree.py`** (The Manager)
+It acts as the "database manager."
+It keeps a dictionary of every Person object.
+It provides the main API for the system (add_child and get_relationship) so that main.py doesn't have to touch the data models directly.

+- **`src/core/seeder.py`** (The Builder)
+This script is strictly for setup.
+It contains the "Source of Truth" for the initial family members.
+By keeping this separate, we can easily change the starting family without touching the logic scripts.

+- **`src/relationships/factory.py`** (The Dispatcher)
+This script handles the Strategy Pattern.
+It maps a string (like "Siblings") to a specific logic class.
+This makes the system "pluggable"—we can add new relationships without changing the FamilyTree class.

+- **`src/relationships/strategies.py`** (The Logic Engine)
+This is where the "intelligence" lives.
+Each class here contains exactly one algorithm for one specific relationship.
+This keeps the logic small, testable, and easy to debug.

+- **~src/core/exceptions.py~** (The Error Handler)
+It ensures that error messages are consistent across the whole application.
+Instead of typing "PERSON_NOT_FOUND" in ten different files, we call it from here once.

 ## Architectural Decisions & Design Patterns

 The codebase involves several professional software design patterns to handle the complexity of family relationships cleanly.